fearkov/zakuro/README.md

 I first wrote it in C++, but I was learning Rust at the time and noticed there wasn't a working 3DS emulator written in Rust, so I switched.

 This is a personal experimental project.
 You can use it to play games, but that was never the main goal.
 Some games boot, but they run well below full speed.
-There's no audio output, fragment lighting or JIT yet.
+There's no audio output or JIT yet.

 To run it you need a decrypted ROM: